-\section{Introduction and Motivation}
+\section{Introduction and motivation}

-Consider first univariate non-parametric function estimation from $n$ pairs of observations $(x_1,y_1),\ldots,(x_n,y_n)$ with $x_i,y_i\in\mathbb{R}$ for each $i$.
-Assume that, for each $i$, $ y_i = f(x_i) + \e_i, $ where $\e_i$ are i.i.d. with mean $0$ and finite variance $\sigma^2$.
-There are many proposals for estimating $f$; local polynomials~\citep{stone1977consistent}, kernels~\citep{nadaraya1964estimating,watson1964smooth}, splines~\citep{wahba1990spline}, and others.
-Here, we focus on basis expansions estimators (also known as projection estimators)~\citep{chentsov1962evaluation} which are arguably the simplest and among the most commonly used.
+Consider univariate nonparametric function estimation from observations $\{(x_i,y_i) \in \mathbb{R}^2: i = 1,\ldots, n\}$.
+Assume that $y_i = f(x_i) + \e_i$ ($i=1,\ldots, n$), where $\e_i$ are independent, mean zero, sub-Gaussian random variables.
+There are many proposals for estimating $f$, including local polynomials~\citep{stone1977consistent}, kernel smoothing~\citep{nadaraya1964estimating,watson1964smooth}, and splines~\citep{wahba1990spline}.
+To begin, we focus on basis expansion estimators, also known as projection estimators~\citep{chentsov1962evaluation}, which are widely used, and arguably the simplest.